Zunayed-Mahfuz/React-App-Project/README.md

 ### Incomplete Projects <!-- omit in toc -->

-Incomplete projects will be giving a 3 day/weekend extension. **Note that you are allowed only one extension for any project.
+Incomplete projects will be given a 3 day/weekend extension. **Note that you are allowed only one extension for any project.
 Use it wisely.**

 <br>

 # PLAGIARISM

-Remember.
-We have a **zero tolerance policy** towards plagiarism.
+Remember, we have a **zero tolerance policy** towards plagiarism.
 More on our plagiarism policy can be found in our course wiki's [plagiarism policy page](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/blob/master/policies/plagiarism.md).